Refactor a Linux application by using Azure App Service, Traffic Manager, and Azure Database for MySQL

-- Step 3: Provision MySQL.
+- Step 3: Provision Azure Database for MySQL.
 In Azure, they provision an instance of Azure Database for MySQL.

 - Step 4: Migrate the database.
-They migrate the database using MySQL Workbench.
+They migrate the database by using Azure Database Migration Service.

 - Step 5: Set up GitHub.
-They set up a local GitHub repository for the app web sites/code.
+They set up a local GitHub repository for the application web sites and code.

-- Step 6: Deploy the web apps.
-They deploy the web apps from GitHub.
+- Step 6: Configure the web apps.
+They configure the web apps with the osTicket websites.

 Step 1: Provision Azure App Service

-Contoso admins provision two web apps (one in each region) using Azure App Service.
+Contoso admins provision two web apps (one in each region) by using Azure App Service.

-They create a new App Service plan in the primary region (APP-SVP-EUS2), using the standard size.
+They create an App Service plan, APP-SVP-EUS2, in the primary region, and they use the standard size.

 They select a Linux OS with PHP 7.0 runtime stack, which is a Docker container.

-They create a second web app (osticket-cus), and Azure App Service plan for the Central US region.
+They create a second web app, osticket-cus, and an Azure App Service plan for Central US.